It was announced today that C.J. Edwards is returning to Tennessee.

 Kane County Cougars

-The Kane County Cougars were blasted by the Peoria Chiefs (Cardinals), 14-1.
+The Kane County Cougars were bitten by the Beloit Snappers (Athletics), 3-2.